NYSE may make second U-turn on China telecom delistings amid confusion over policy

 The three telecom firms said in statements that they had taken note of the NYSE’s latest announcement and would release information in accordance with regulations, adding that investors should pay attention to investment risks.

-China’s foreign ministry has lambasted what it called the U.S.’s stretching of the concept of national security to suppress Chinese companies.
+Chinese foreign ministry spokeswoman Hua Chunying told a regular briefing on Wednesday that some political forces in the United States were continuing with an unreasonable suppression of U.S.-listed foreign firms, which she said highlighted the arbitrary nature of its policies.

-It reiterated on Tuesday that the status of the United States as an international financial center relies on the confidence that global companies and investors have in the certainty of its rules.
+“We hope the U.S. respects the legal system and the market,” she said.

-Reporting by John McCrank in New York, Alexandra Alper in Washington, and Pei Li in Hong Kong; Additional reporting by Tom Westbrook, Clare Jim, Yew Lun Tian, Se Young Lee, Ross Kerber, David Lawder, Bhargav Acharya and Kaniska Singh; Editing by Megan Davies, Andrea Ricci and Edwina Gibbs
+Reporting by John McCrank in New York, Alexandra Alper in Washington, and Pei Li in Hong Kong; Additional reporting by Tom Westbrook, Clare Jim, Yew Lun Tian, Se Young Lee, Ross Kerber, David Lawder, Bhargav Acharya, Kaniska Singh and Gabriel Crossley; Editing by Megan Davies, Andrea Ricci and Edwina Gibbs

 Our Standards: The Thomson Reuters Trust Principles.